TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 14/Proverbs 14.19.md

 ---

-The evil bow down before the good; And the wicked, at the gates of the righteous.
+The evil bow down before the good, and the wicked at the gates of the righteous.